Designing a bulk editing platform that made complex changes intuitive.

 Trade-off

-To action changes to multiple timeslots and ticket types.
+To action changes to multiple time-slots and ticket types, down from 5+hours with individual edits.

 77% Understanding

-When we asked users about change hierarchy and preventative measures.
+When users were asked about change hierarchy and preventative measures.

 82% Approval Rating

-When asked how they felt about our proposed solution, suggesting minor changes over time.
+When asked how they felt about our proposed solution, suggesting minor changes.

 Next up